What Is Keyword Cannibalization and The Ways to Avoid It?

 Keyword Cannibalization Solutions

-Generally, keyword cannibalization is bad for SEO but that doesn’t mean it always needs to be fixed.
+solution Generally, keyword cannibalization is bad for SEO but that doesn’t mean it always needs to be fixed.
 For example, if you are holding the first and second rank for the same keyword for long period then, keyword cannibalization isn’t exactly a concern.
+Meanwhile, the solution for keyword cannibalization can vary depending on the root cause of the problem.
+Here are a few Keyword cannibalization solutions based on different scenarios.

 1. 301 Redirects

+In case your website has multiple pages targeting the same term but you need only one to remain live, then solve the problem using 301 redirects.
 That is, choose the best page out of all the pages and use a 301 on all the remaining duplicates.
 Thus your visitor will always reach the right version of the page and thus, only the most valuable page for a query will be ranked by Google.

 2. Canonicalization